FAQs from Cert IV TAE Students

 For instance, if you are already familiar and experienced in the training industry, you may just need to complete the assessment workbooks and may be able to gain RPL for parts of the course.
 If you are completely new to the industry, you’ll probably have to dedicate more time to reading the learning materials and doing additional research before you complete assessments.

 If you study online, the course is self-paced.
 You can study hard and complete the workbooks as soon as possible.
 You can plan out your course and only complete a small section each week.
 You can leave it all to the last minute and try to submit everything in a big rush at the end (we do NOT recommend doing this!).
-You can choose between a maximum of 6 or 12 months course duration, but your actual completion date depends on the pace you set for yourself.
+You have up to 12 months to complete the course, but your actual completion date depends on the pace you set for yourself.

 If you study face to face, your time in the classroom will be structured and you will be guided by an experienced trainer.
 You then have up to 6 months to complete any remaining assessments at your own pace.
 We find that on average, face to face training graduates typically finish the course faster than online students.